Editor’s note: This research was partially funded by GCSAA through a grant from the GCSAA Foundation.

 No consistent differences in soil compaction were observed among turf species or between mowing heights or traffic treatments.
 This is likely because the dry soil during the drought was relatively hard anyway, and the traffic did not compress it.
 Therefore, traffic on turf during drought may not significantly compact the soil.

 There were a few differences in rooting among species in the top 12 inches (30.48 centimeters) of soil [data not shown; see (3)].
 More specifically, the warm-season turfgrasses and perennial ryegrass had larger root diameters, which may have led to greater capabilities of exploring large volumes of soil and thus improved their drought performance.
 Overall, the minimal differences in rooting were not closely related to turf quality and green cover (described above).
 We might have seen a closer relationship between rooting characteristics and turf canopy performance if we had been able to measure roots below 12 inches.
 Further research is needed on this topic.

 Editor’s note: Your soil is teeming with trillions of organisms essential to plant health.
 Get to know this subterranean cast, how the various microbes keep grass green and growing, and how you can support them in Soil microorganisms: A turf manager’s guide.

 If traffic can be properly managed during drought, areas that are the slowest to lose green cover will typically be the fastest to recover after the drought ends.
-Therefore, continual communication to the board, members and golfers will help keep everyone informed on the importance of managing or potentially limiting traffic during times of drought or other stress.
+Continual communication with the board, members and golfers will help keep everyone informed on the importance of managing or potentially limiting traffic during times of drought or other stress.

-This work was supported by GCSAA through a grant from the Environmental Institute for Golf and by the Kansas Turfgrass Foundation.
+This work was supported by GCSAA through a grant from the GCSAA Foundation and by the Kansas Turfgrass Foundation.